DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 The retrieved coordinates contain the min and max X and Y values for each bounding box rendered in the output image.
 It is important that the coordinates that are retrieved correlate with their associated object, as they are used for the placement of each objects audio on an aural plane.
 The list of strings that contain each objects names are equally as important as they are rendered in the browser as a list, and used for associated sound identification and retrieval.

-Originally Keras, a high-level neural networks API[@keras] which can run on top of Tensorflow, was considered to be good tool for this project.
+Originally Keras, a high-level neural networks API[@keras] which can run on top of Tensorflow, was considered to be good tool for developing Kay.
 Using Keras would have proven problematic later in the project when retrieving audio for corresponding object classes.
 Keras provides the use of simple APIs, in turn limiting the control over data manipulation.
 Because of the decision to use Tensorflow directly, it was possible to add to and alter the code for the CNN model, creating extra functionality that was not already present.

 ## Label Retrieval